 In 1994, after holding the Third National Forum on Tibet Work, China declared that no increase in the then-existing number of monks or monasteries was to be allowed in the TAR.
 That policy rested on the central government’s frequent claim that the already permitted facilities “fulfill the needs of religious believers in Tibet.”
 That claim appeared designed to prevent all but a select number of Tibetans from choosing to pursue full-time, lifelong study and practice of their religion.

 Article 36 of China’s constitution guarantees freedom of religious belief, but in practice this right is frequently violated.
 Government policies over the years to “manage religion by law,” “adapt religion to socialism,” and, more recently, “adapt religious doctrines to socialism,” have undermined its claims of supporting religious freedom both among believers in China and abroad.
-The government’s White Paper on freedom of religion in the predominantly Muslim Xinjiang province, issued on June 2, 2016, asserts that “the Constitutional principle of freedom of religious belief has been comprehensively implemented,” a view contrary to ongoing and pervasive restrictions on religious practice, including authorization of clergy, approval of religious rituals, and access to religious education.
+The government’s White Paper on freedom of religion in the predominantly Muslim Xinjiang region, issued on June 2, 2016, asserts that “the Constitutional principle of freedom of religious belief has been comprehensively implemented,” a view contrary to ongoing and pervasive restrictions on religious practice, including authorization of clergy, approval of religious rituals, and access to religious education.
 In recent years authorities have also moved aggressively against state-sanctioned Christian churches in southeastern China, detaining congregation members and their lawyers, as well as using blowtorches to remove crucifixes from churches.

 “The order to demolish much of Larung Gar monastery is a step backward in the government’s policy on religion,” Richardson said.
 “By imposing such stringent demands on such a prominent monastery, the government is raising alarms for religious institutions across China.”